Bhanu-Koppadi/SmartHome-Thermostat/README.md

 ## 🧩 Circuit Diagram

-> Refer to the PPT or images folder for full wiring details.
+> Refer to the PPT or Smart Home Theromostat folder for full wiring details.

 ## ⚙️ Working Principle